Emerging Trends in Marketing 2023

 The reason why interactive content is being used more is that it has a better engagement level since it provides adaptive feedback that corresponds to the user’s unique circumstance.
 Look no further than the fact that Zenni Optical’s “You’ve Been Framed” quiz generated 1 million dollars in revenue.
 Here’s a quick look at the Outgrow quizzes with the highest conversion rates.

-75% of consumers are more likely to buy from a retailer that recognizes them by name and recommends options based on past purchases.
+89% of marketers witness a positive ROI after using personalization in their campaigns.
 This is the reason why Amazon has the best customer retention rate due to its superior personalization algorithms.

 An ad campaign that has grabbed a lot of eyeballs due to personalization in recent times is Coca-Cola’s #Shareacoke campaign where common names were printed on to Coke cans instead of the brand name.
 Consider this, in a country with a population of 24 million (Australia) Coca-Cola sold 250 million personalized coke cans.
 This shows the power of the simplest form of personalization, just adding the name.